Skip to page content

 Our Mission

-This means funding arts projects that help young people, supporting community arts programmes and working to regenerate the historic Sidney Cooper School of Art building, currently closed, into a arts centre for the people of Canterbury.
+Our future plans are to support arts projects that help young people, support community arts programmes and work to secure the historic Sidney Cooper School of Art building, currently closed, as an arts centre for the people of Canterbury.

 Founding aims of the Trust

-To fund educational projects such as bursaries, scholarships and awards to support young aspiring artists, echoing the aims of the original art school established in the gallery in 1868.
+• To fund educational projects to support young aspiring artists, echoing the aims of the original art school established in the gallery in 1868.

-To support ventures that help celebrate the legacy of Sidney Cooper to Canterbury and landscape painting.
+• To support ventures that help celebrate the legacy of Thomas Sidney Cooper to Canterbury and landscape painting.

 Who we are

-The Trust is grateful to its Advisory Group of experts and community stakeholders drawn from: local artists and makers; Canterbury businesses; Lilford Gallery; universities CCCU and the University for the Creative Arts; Canterbury Academy; the Canterbury Society of Arts; the Canterbury Festival; ICCI at Kent University; The Marlowe; Hollaway Studio; the Canterbury BID; neighbouring businesses to the Sidney Cooper building The Pound, Westgate Hall and the Curzon.
+The Trust is grateful to its Advisory Group of experts and community stakeholders drawn from: local artists and makers; Canterbury businesses; Lilford Gallery; local universities Canterbury Christ Church and the University for the Creative Arts; Canterbury Academy; the Canterbury Society of Arts; the Canterbury Festival; ICCI at Kent University; The Marlowe Theatre; Hollaway Studio; the Canterbury BID; and businesses neighbouring the Sidney Cooper building The Pound, Westgate Hall and the Curzon.

-We are delighted that the work of the Trust to secure the legacy of Thomas Sidney Cooper is supported by direct descendants Cordelia Uys and Veronica Picher and their children.
+We are delighted that the work of the Trust to secure the legacy of Thomas Sidney Cooper is supported by direct descendants Cordelia Uys and Veronica Pilcher and their children, and by Rosie Duffield MP.

 Our Trustees